HBIS Group

 Industry Association Governance: As of January 2023, HBIS Group has disclosed its membership of trade associations, however, with no further details of the company's role within each organization's governing bodies nor influence over their climate change policy positions.

 Additional Note: HBIS is a listed company with more than 50% of its shares owned by the government of China.
-State-owned enterprises likely retain channels of direct and private engagement with government officials that InfluenceMap is unable to assess, and therefore are not represented in HBIS's engagement intensity metric.
+State-owned enterprises likely retain channels of direct engagement with government officials that InfluenceMap is unable to assess, and therefore are not represented in HBIS's engagement intensity metric.

 QUERIES